SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 ***Tumor burden can be predicted from the initial microbiota.***
 Tumor burden can be predicted from the initial microbiota.
 Serial collection of fecal samples allowed us to ascertain the composition of the microbiota for each mouse and associate it with the number of tumors that developed at the end of the model.
 Using the 16S rRNA gene sequence data generated from feces collected on the day of AOM injection, we assigned the sequences to operational taxonomic units (OTUs) that were defined as a group of sequences that, on average, were not more than 3% different from each other.
 We then used the regression-based random forest machine learning algorithm to identify OTUs that would enable us to predict the number of tumors that developed at the end of the model.
-The model that included OTUs that had an average relative abundance greater than 1.5% resulted in the greatest percentage of the variance explained (Supplementary Figure 1).This model included 15
-OTUs and explained 49.1% of the variation in the tumor counts (Figure 2).
-The OTUs were ranked by their importance in the random forest model as measured by the percent the mean squared error increases when the OTU was removed.
-When the OTUs were sorted in decreasing order by the percent they contributed to increasing the mean squared error (MSE) of the model, there was a jump between the sixth and seventh OTUs (Figure 2A).
-In fact, when we reconstructed the model using only the six OTUs that provided the greatest change in the MSE, the model explained 46.5% of the variation in the observed tumor counts was indicating that the model based on the reduced dataset explained as much of the variation in tumor counts as the model based on all of the OTUs.
-These six OTUs included members of the Firmicutes (OTU 6), Bacteroidetes (OTUs 4 and 19), Proteobacteria (OTU 3), and Tenericutes (OTUs 34 and 35).
-Increased numbers of tumors were associated with decreases in the relative abundance of relatives of the Enterobacteriaceae (OTU 3), *Ureaplasma* (OTU 34), and *Lactobacillus* (OTU 6) and increases in the relative abundance of the *Anaeroplasma* (OTU 35), Porphyromonadaceae (OTU 4), and *Prevotella* (OTU 19) (Figure 3).
+The model that included all 685 OTUs explained 53.9% of the variation in the tumor counts.
+We then sorted the OTUs by their importance in the random forest model as determined by the percent reduction in the mean squared error when that OTU was removed from the model and observed a peak in the amount of the variation explained in the observed tumor counts when we used the NA most important OTUs (Supplemental Figure 1).
+The simplified model explained 67.7% of the variation in the observed tumor counts (Figure 2).
+These NA OTUs included members of the Firmicutes (OTUs 1 and 99), Bacteroidetes (OTUs 14, 51, 79, 107), Proteobacteria (OTU 7 and 36), and Tenericutes (OTUs 9).
+With the exception of OTUs affiliated with members of the *Lactobacillus* (OTU 1) and Betaproteobacteria (OTU 7), each of the OTUs was associated with increased tumor burden (Figure 3).
+The relative abundance of the *Lactobacillus*-affiliated OTU at the start of the model was inversely proportional to the tumor burden at the end of the model.
+There was not a clear relationship between the initial relative abundance of the *Betaproteobacteria*-affiliated OTU and the final tumor burden.
 Our random forest modeling demonstrated that it was possible to predict the number of tumors at the end of the model based on the composition of the microbiota at the beginning of the model.

 ***Tumor burden can be predicted from the microbiota at the end of the model.***
-Similar to our analysis using the initial composition of the microbiota, we developed a random forest regression model to predict the number of tumors in the mice based on the composition of the microbiota at the end of the model.
-The model included 11 OTUs after we again applied a filter requiring each OTU to have an average relative abundance of at least 1.5%.
-The model explained 51.7% of the variation in the tumor counts (Supplementary Figure 2), which is less than we observed when we modeled tumor counts based on the initial community composition.
-The seven most important OTUs in the model explained 52.7% of the variation and included *Odoribacter* (OTU 70), *Bacteroides* (OTU 5), *Lactobacillus* (OTU 6), Enterobacteriaceae (OTU 3), *Alloprevotella* (OTU 14), *Prevotella* (OTU 19), and Betaproteobacteria (OTU 17) (Supplementary Figure 3).
-Interestingly, of the OTUs that were predictive of the number of tumor counts using the baseline and final community composition data, only three of the OTUs overlapped.
-These included *Lactobacillus* (OTU 6), Enterobacteriaceae (OTU 3), and *Prevotella* (OTU 19).
+Similar to our analysis using the initial composition of the microbiota, we developed a random forest regression model to predict the number of tumors in the mice based on the composition of the microbiota at the end of the model (Supplemental Figure 1).
+The simplified model included eight OTUs.
+The simplified model explained 65.4% of the variation in the tumor counts (Supplementary Figure 3), which was comparable to what we observed when we modeled tumor counts based on the initial community composition.
+This model utilized the relative abundance data from OTUs affiliated with members of the Firmicutes (OTU 23, 85, and 125), Bacteroidetes (OTU 19, 28, 29, 51, and 67), Proteobacteria (OTU 7), candidate phylum Saccharibacteria (OTU 192; Supplementary Figure 4).
+Interestingly, of the OTUs that were predictive of the number of tumor counts using the initial and final community composition data, only one of the OTUs overlapped.
+These OTUs were affiliated with the *Bacteroides* (OTU 51) and Betaproteobacteria (OTU 7).
+The distinction between OTUs that were predictive of tumor burden using the community composition at the beginning and end of the model suggests that the communities that gave rise to tumors were different from those that were enriched in a tumor-laden environment.

 ***The microbial community is dynamic during inflammation-associated tumorigenesis.***
 Using mice that were colonized with human feces, we previously reported that tumor burden was associated with the amount of change in the community structure over the course of the AOM-DSS model {Baxter, 2014 #3469}.
 In the current study, however, there was a non-significant association between the change in the community structure as measured by the $\theta$<sub>YC</sub> metric of community structure similarity and tumor burden ($\rho$=0.26, P=0.08; Figure 4A).
 We did observe that mice that did not receive antibiotics and those that received the Δvancomycin and Δmetronidazole treatments changed the most over the course of the model.
-Interestingly, when we investigated the temporal progression of the three OTUs that were most important for predicting the number of tumors based on the starting and final community structure (i.e. OTUs 3, 6, and 19; Figure 2B) we observed dynamic changes in relative abundance with time during the course of the model.
+When we identified those OTUs whose relative abundances changed the most across each treatment group, we found that OTUs affiliated with the *Lactobacillus* (OTU 1) and Enterobacteriaceae (OTU 2) were consistently among the most dynamic OTUs across the treatment groups (Figure 4).
+Interestingly the initial relative abundance of the *Lactobacillus*-affiliated OTU was predictive of the final tumor burden, but the final relative abundance of neither OTU was predictive of final tumor burden.
 These data suggest that the magnitude of change that occurs in a microbial community during tumorigenesis does not influence tumor burden.
 Instead, specific changes in community structure and the abundance of tumor-associated bacterial populations dictate tumor burden.

 ***Antibiotic intervention during inflammation reduces tumorigenesis.***